 Deborah Sherman is a painter living and working in NYC.
 She has often traveled to beautiful destinations to seek new places to inspire her work.
 Ms. Sherman received a grant to fund an artist's residency at La Macina di San Cresci in Chianti, Italy.
 During a sabbatical year from teaching art she worked intensively at a residency in Dordogne,France.
 Most recently she received a grant to paint in a lighthouse retreat in Port Bickerton, Nova Scotia.

-She has shown work in numerous venues In NY including a one person show in the the Mow gallery at Riverdale Country School and group shows at m55, Bowery, Synchronicity Space, Blue Mountain and other galleries in NYC.
+She has shown work in numerous venues in New York including a one person show in the Mow Gallery at Riverdale Country School and group shows at m55, Bowery, Synchronicity Space, Blue Mountain and other galleries in NYC.
 She has also exhibited in galleries in Rome and Berlin.